ALLURE ANALYTICS

 Same

-Per LY
+Per LYPY

 The purpose of this post is to demonstrate effective data modeling and not DAX fundamentals but one cannot exist without the other.
 For our purposes, my model in this example contains five measures that calculate the Store Sales Qty with different time series variations.
 The Store Sales Qty measure simply returns the Sum of the Quantity field and the Store Sales Qty MTD calculates the month-to-date value for a given date.
 I’ve created another measure named Store Sales Qty Selected Period which is shown below.
 When a value in this table is selected, this measure returns the results of one of the other measures.